Karahrud

 Karahrud (كرهرود) (Note: Also romanized as Karahrūd and Karehrūd; also known as Kararūt and Qara Rūd) is a neighborhood in the city of Arak in the Central District of Arak County, Markazi province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, Karahrud's population was 23,399 in 6,209 households, when it was a city in the Central District.
 The following census in 2011 counted 29,721 people in 8,782 households.

-In 2013, Karahrud and the city of Senjan were merged with the city of Arak.
+In 2013, Karahrud and the city of Senjan were annexed by city of Arak.

 Notable people

 Karahrud is the birthplace of Kurdish historian and prince of Bidlîs, Sharaf Khan Bidlisi (1543-ca. 1603).